Banks: Banks are open from 8.30 to 14.00 from Monday to Friday.

 Electricity: 220 volts and 50 Hz.
 European system of round pins with two holes.

 Emergency tel. number : 112

 Entering Spain: Visitors from other European Union member countries may enter Spain using either a passport or their national identity document.
 Visitors from other countries must have a valid passport and a visa if required.
 Inquiries regarding visas can be directed to Spanish diplomatic representatives abroad.

 Health Regulation: No international immunization is needed when entering Spain.
 However, be sure to familiarize yourself with the rules and regulations of all countries through which you may have to pass on your way to Spain.

 Language: Spanish and Catalan are the two main languages spoken in Barcelona.
 English, and to a lesser extent French, are also fairly widely spoken.
 Tourist information, menus, etc. are nearly always available in English, French and German.

-Taxis: Taxis in Barcelona may be ordered by phone, picked up at authorized taxi stands or flagged down in the street.
+Taxis: Taxis in Barcelona are black and yellow may be ordered by phone, picked up at authorized taxi stands or flagged down in the street when showing a green light.
 Always check that the meter is running.
-Taxis must usually be paid in cash though some accept credit cards.
+Taxis must usually be paid in cash though all of them accept credit cards.